-This section will outline how the Local Board(s) will coordinate the regional workforce, education and economic development activities with regional activities that are carried out in the local areas.
+This section will outline how the Local Workforce Board(s) will coordinate the regional workforce, education and economic development activities with regional activities that are carried out in the local areas.
 The responses must illustrate that business, education and workforce development stakeholders have provided input and are involved with the development of the strategies and to ensure alignment with other plans.
+Regions are required to provide updated information and analysis noting any significant impacts of the COVID-19 National Health Emergency and what steps will be taken to address the challenges and opportunities that are associated with the implementation of regional strategies.

 - A. Describe the local strategic vision to support state and regional economic growth (§ 679.560(a)(5)).
-Describe how this aligns with the State of Illinois' vision and principles (page 1). - B. Describe the local goals for preparing an educated and skilled workforce (including youth and individuals with barriers to employment) and goals relating to the performance accountability measures based on performance indicators (§ 677.155(a)(1)). - C. Provide a description of the regional and local strategies that will achieve the vision and principles.
-This must include a description of the strategies and services that will be used in the local areas: - To facilitate engagement of employers in workforce development programs, including small employers and employers in in-demand industry sectors and occupations (§ 679.560(b)(3)(i)); - To support a local workforce development system that meets the needs of businesses in the local area (§ 679.560(b)(3)(ii)); - To better coordinate workforce development programs and economic development (§ 679.560(b)(3)(iii)); - To strengthen linkages between the one-stop delivery system and unemployment insurance programs (§ 679.560(b)(3)(iv)); - To promote entrepreneurial skills training and microenterprise services (§ 679.560(b)(4)); and - To implement initiatives such as incumbent worker training programs, on-the-job training programs, customized training programs, industry and sector strategies, career pathways initiatives, utilization of effective business intermediaries, and other business services and strategies designed to meet the needs of regional employers (§ 679.560(b)(3)(v)).
+Describe how this aligns with the State of Illinois' vision and principles (page 1).
+As part of the 2022 modification, include a description of how the region and local areas will adapt to the impact of COVID-19 National Health Emergency over the next year to accomplish the local strategic vision and support state and regional economic growth. - B. Describe the local goals for preparing an educated and skilled workforce (including youth and individuals with barriers to employment) and goals relating to the performance accountability measures based on performance indicators (§ 677.155(a)(1)).
+As part of the 2022 modification, include a description of how the region and local areas will adapt to the impact of the COVID-19 National Health Emergency over the next two years in accomplishing local goals for preparing an educated and skilled workforce and goals relating to performance. - C. Provide a description of the regional and local strategies that will achieve the vision and principles.
+To the extent possible, the 2022 modification must describe how regional partners are adapting or will adapt their approaches to meeting each of the strategies described in the 2020 plan as a result of COVID-19 National Health Emergency.
+This section must include a description of the strategies and services that will be used in the local areas: - To facilitate engagement of employers in workforce development programs, including small employers and employers in in-demand industry sectors and occupations (§ 679.560(b)(3)(i)); - To support a local workforce development system that meets the needs of businesses in the local area (§ 679.560(b)(3)(ii)); - To better coordinate workforce development programs and economic development (§ 679.560(b)(3)(iii)); - To strengthen linkages between the one-stop delivery system and unemployment insurance programs (§ 679.560(b)(3)(iv)); - To promote entrepreneurial skills training and microenterprise services (§ 679.560(b)(4)); and - To implement initiatives such as incumbent worker training programs, on-the-job training programs, customized training programs, industry and sector strategies, career pathways initiatives, utilization of effective business intermediaries, and other business services and strategies designed to meet the needs of regional employers (§ 679.560(b)(3)(v)).